Q. Describe the most common types of jobs you do for your clients.

 A. Ask about their experience and background.
 It is rare to find someone that is new to the profession who is extremely talented and most need time to fine tune and hone their skills.

 Q. Why does your work stand out from others who do what you do?

 A. Art and design was in my blood from birth, or that is what I've been told by my parents at least.
 My mother was a craft artist and my father a commercial artist.
 I've taken this artistic talent to the next level by using today's technology and branching out to many different mediums.
 Where other photographers learn their camera and try to develop an artistic approach, I started with the artistic approach and ability to make images look their best using current software and brought the camera into the mix as a tool of creation.

 Q. What do you wish customers knew about you or your profession?

 A. I live to be creative and imaginative and think outside the box.
 Some take ideas from others and try to make it better while I try to just do it differently.

 Q. How did you decide to get in your line of work?

 A. Growing up as a kid, I watched my father build his career as a commercial artist where he started out with pens and markers and moved up to computer graphics.
 I always excelled in my art courses throughout school and was encouraged to consider art for a career.
 Upon completion of my commercial art degree, I was offered a position as advertising designer for the same newspaper my father had worked for and followed in the same footsteps.
-Our career took different directions however as my father followed his career into editorial graphics and I followed my path into interactive online design.
+Our career took different directions however as my father followed his career into editorial graphics and I followed my path into interactive online design and photography.

 Q. If you were advising someone who wanted to get into your profession, what would you suggest?